dr3amy3gg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8 write a script that write into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists it should be overwritten, and if not, create it
 9 write a script that duplicates the last line of the file iacta
 10 write a script that deletes all the regular files (not directories) with a .js extension that are present in the current directory and all its subfolders
+11 write a script that counts the number of directories and sub-directories in the current directory - current and parent should not be taken into account, count hidden directories